-The forging industry has unique terminology when it comes to the process of forging and the finished product.
+Our industry has unique terminology when it comes to the process of forging and the finished product.
+Despite the fact that these Forging Terms can be confusing and unique, it is still essential that your organization has a good understanding of the basic Forging Terms.
+This is why we have created this Forging Terms list!
 Below is a list of common terminology that you might come across during the forging process.

 Stock and forgings used for aircraft applications including Aerospace that require close monitoring during production.
 This helps reduce flaws both on the surface and internally as well as cracks, inclusions, and segregations of the forging.